Hannah Busch

 CV

 Hannah Busch studied German-Italian Studies (BA) at the Universities of Bonn and Florence and Textual Scholarship (MA) at the Free University of Berlin.
 She then worked as a research associate at the Trier Center for Digital Humanities from 2013 to 2018.
 From 2018 to 2022, Hannah was a PhD candidate within the project “Digital Forensics for Historical Documents” at the Huygens Instituut (KNAW) in Amsterdam and at Leiden University.
 In her doctoral thesis, she is working on the application of deep machine learning methods for the dating and localization of medieval Latin manuscripts.
 Her research interests also lie in various areas of digital medieval studies, in particular the (mass) digitization of medieval written documents and experimentation with computer-aided methods for manuscript research.
-Since June 2023, Hannah has been a research assistant at the CCeH in the academy project Formation of Europe .
+Since June 2023, Hannah has been a research assistant at the CCeH in the academy project Formation of Europe.

 Since October 2023, Hannah is representing the Mittelalterblog as a member of the Manuscript Portal’s academic advisory board.
+Since January 2025, she is a member of the Scientific Coordination Committee of Text+ (https://text-plus.org/ueber-uns/governance/#coordination-committees).

 publications (selection)